SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/hosting-extension-from-office365-cdn.md

 Upload or drag & drop the newly created client-side solution package to the app catalog in your tenant.

-UPDUPAUPETPE
 ![](../../../../images/ext-app-approve-cdn-address.png)

-Install new version of the solution to your site and ensure that it's working properly.
+Install new version of the solution to your site and ensure that it's working properly without your locahost hosting the JavaScript file.

 ![Custom header and footer elements rendered in the page](../../../../images/ext-app-header-footer-visible.png)